tock/tock/doc/courses/rustconf/application.md

 [[Android](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en)
  | [iOS](https://itunes.apple.com/us/app/nrf-connect/id1054362403?mt=8)].
 The BLE address of the Hail is labeled on its bottom, however iOS devices cannot access the address of a BLE device.
+However, you should be able to see the unique name that you chose earlier.

 [Sample Solution](https://gist.github.com/alevy/a274981a29ffc00230aa16101ee0b89f).